 When they could not bring this about by persuasion, they tried abuse.
 They insulted the officers of our government - they threatened war.

 The whole country was aroused.
-Congress began to take steps for the raising of an army and the building of a navy.
-But who should lead the army?
+Congress began to take steps for the raising of an Army and the building of a Navy.
+But who should lead the Army ?

 All eyes were again turned toward Washington.
 He had saved the country once - he could save it again.
 The President asked him if he would again be the commander-in-chief.